The Truth About Mainstream Jazz Legends: Corea, Hancock & Clarke

 In 1971, a fresh graduate from Philadelphia Academy of Music, bassist Stanley Clarke reached the New York jazz scene without much preamble.
 He soon was playing with prominent bandleaders like Gil Evans, Stan Getz, Pharaoh Saunders, Dexter Gordon, Joe Anderson, Horace Silver, and Art Blakey.
 Clarke even jammed with Chick Corea, who, during this time, was a young pianist-composer recognized as a jazz talent.

-After Return to Forever, members split and went individual ways Clarke concentrated on recording "Stanley Clarke" album, presenting his hit song, “Lopsy Lu.”
-Two years later he recorded and released his next album "School Days."
+After Return to Forever, members split and went their different ways.
+Clarke concentrated on recording the "Stanley Clarke" album, presenting his hit song, "Lopsy Lu."
+Two years later, he recorded and released his next album, "School Days."
 Interestingly, "" turned out to be his foundation song that every up-and-coming bassist must master.
 School Days

 Slap funk became Clarke’s must-learn technique as well, meaning all budding bassists must master it.
 Even though some consider Larry Graham of Sly and the Family Stone is the one who developed the basic slap technique, Clarke seized the style and took it up a notch playing intricate jazz harmonies.

-Another exceptional quality about Clarke is that he is the first bassist to headline tours and sell out shows worldwide.
+Another exceptional quality about Clarke is that he is the first bassist to headline tours and sell-out shows worldwide.
 He crafted precious gemstones in recording studios that rolled into gold albums.
-At the youthful age of twenty-five, he held center stage as a forerunner in the jazz fusion movement.
+At the vigorous age of twenty-five, he held center stage as a forerunner in the jazz-fusion movement.

 Inventing New Bass Instruments

-Clarke advanced and give life to two new instruments, the tenor bass, and piccolo bass.
-An octave higher compared to normal electric bass became the piccolo bass.
-One fourth higher than the traditional bass became the tenor bass.
+Clarke advanced and gave life to two new instruments.
+They were the tenor bass and piccolo bass.
+An octave higher compared to standard electric bass became the piccolo bass.
+One fourth higher register than the traditional bass became the tenor bass.

 The excitement of the new instruments allowed Clarke to expand his aptitude and his range in melody to higher and more meaningful registers.

 Clarke returned to performing live and recording in the studio, after completing several film scores.
-He hasn’t stopped yet.
-He still creates music with budding jazz musicians and distinguished jazz artists worldwide.
+He hasn’t stopped yet because he still creates music with budding jazz musicians and distinguished jazz artists worldwide.

 © 2018 Kenna McHugh